4d/docs/website/translated_docs/es/Tags/tags.md

 The value of the 4D variable `vtSiteName` will be inserted in the HTML page when it is sent.
 This value is inserted as simple text, special HTML characters such as ">" are automatically escaped.

-You can also insert 4D expressions.
+También puede insertar expresiones 4D.
 You can for example directly insert the contents of a field (`<!--#4DTEXT [tableName]fieldName-->`), an array element (`<!--#4DTEXT tabarr{1}-->`) or a method returning a value (`<!--#4DTEXT mymethod-->`).
 The expression conversion follows the same rules as the variable ones.
 Moreover, the expression must comply with 4D syntax rules.

 > For security reasons, it is recommended to use this tag when processing data introduced from outside the application, in order to prevent the [insertion of malicious code](#prevention-of-malicious-code-insertion).

 In case of an evaluation error, the inserted text will appear as `<!--#4DTEXT myvar--> : ## error # error code`.

-- You must use process variables.
+- Debe utilizar las variables proceso.
 - You can display the content of a picture field.
 However, it is not possible to display the content of a picture array item.
 - It is possible to display the contents of an object field by means of a 4D formula.
 For example, you can write `<!--#4DTEXT OB Get:C1224([Rect]Desc;\"color\")-->`.
-- You will usually work with Text variables.
-However, you can also use BLOB variables.
+- Normalmente se trabaja con variables de tipo texto.
+Sin embargo, también se pueden utilizar las variables BLOB.
 You just need to generate BLOBs in `Text without length` mode.